-Reviewing manuscripts for IEEE Communications Magazine (ComMag) has two functions: a) to provide feedback to Editors on manuscripts to guarantee high-quality publications and b) to provide feedback to authors that may assist them in advancing their manuscript toward publication or preparing quality manuscripts for future submissions.
+Reviewing manuscripts for IEEE Communications Magazine (ComMag) has two functions: a) to provide feedback to editors on manuscripts to guarantee high-quality publications and b) to provide feedback to authors that may assist them in advancing their manuscript toward publication or preparing quality manuscripts for future submissions.

 Reviewing for IEEE Communications Magazine should not aim only at passing judgment on suitability of a submission for publication.
-It should also help authors to develop manuscripts that are useful for the IEEE ComMag readership.
+It should also help authors to develop manuscripts that are useful for the ComMag readership.
 Reviewers should be clear about whether they are asking for a revision that is expected to render the manuscript publishable or they are asking for a revision that should be submitted as a new manuscript and are therefore rejecting the current manuscript.
-With respect to the latter case, statements such as "The manuscript in its current form is not appropriate for publication in the IEEE Communications Magazine.
+With respect to the latter case, a statement such as "The manuscript in its current form is not appropriate for publication in the IEEE Communications Magazine.
 On the other hand, there are several ideas that, if developed, could lead to a paper that would be very interesting to the readers of the Magazine.
-For example, ..." are entirely appropriate.
+For example, ..." is entirely appropriate.

-- Papers must have value to the magazine readership, and should be original, timely, relevant, and within the scope of the magazine.
+- Papers must have value to the magazine readership, and should be original, timely, relevant and within the scope of the magazine.
 Everything that is written in the manuscript must be technically correct.
 Technical sloppiness must be pointed out in every instance to the best of the ability of the reviewer.